domRiddle/ASF/Third-party-tools.md

 # Third-party tools

 Tools included here were written exclusively (or mainly) for usage together with ASF.
-They range from simple web aplications to internal libraries for further integration.
-If you'd like to add something on the list, please let us know on Discord or on our Steam group.
+They range from simple web aplications through internal libraries for further integration, ending with fully-packed bots for other platforms.
+If you'd like to change something on the list, let us know on Discord or on our Steam group.

+Please note that we give no guarantee about any of below tools, especially in terms of security, safety or Steam ToS compliance.
+This list is maintained for reference only.

 ---